trzpiot/spring-postgresql-job-queue-example/README.md

 # spring-postgresql-job-queue-example

-A Spring example application that PostgreSQL to implement a job queue.
+A Spring example application that uses PostgreSQL to implement a job queue.